-Southside College of Health Sciences (SCHS) is committed to a teaching, learning, and working environment free from all forms of sex discrimination and sexual violence.
-Sexual Harassment will not be tolerated.
+Bon Secours Southside College of Health Sciences (SCHS or the "College") is committed to a teaching, learning, and working environment free from all forms of Sexual Harassment, as defined in this Policy.

-Consistent with the College's Non-Discrimination Notice and the U.S. Department of Education's implementing regulations for Title IX of the Education Amendments of 1972 ("Title IX") (see 34 C.F.R. § 106 et seq.), the College prohibits Sexual Harassment that occurs within its Education Programs or Activities.
+Consistent with the College's Nondiscrimination Policy and the U.S. Department of Education's implementing regulations for Title IX of the Education Amendments of 1972 ("Title IX") (see 34 C.F.R. § 106 et seq), and other applicable federal and state regulations, the College prohibits Sexual Harassment that occurs within its Education Programs or Activities.

-This Policy describes prohibited conduct, explains how individuals may report or file a complaint of Sexual Harassment, sets forth procedures to be followed for promptly and equitably investigating and resolving such complaints, and identifies available resources.
+This Title IX: Sexual Harassment Policy (the "Policy") describes prohibited conduct, explains how individuals may report or file a complaint of Sexual Harassment, sets forth procedures to be followed for promptly and equitably investigating and resolving such complaints, and identifies available resources.